awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-view-details.md

 To view details about multiple application revisions, call the [list\-application\-revisions](https://docs.aws.amazon.com/cli/latest/reference/deploy/list-application-revisions.html) command, specifying:
 + The application name\.
 To get the application name, call the [list\-applications](https://docs.aws.amazon.com/cli/latest/reference/deploy/list-applications.html) command\.
 + Optionally, to view details for Amazon S3 application revisions only, the Amazon S3 bucket name containing the revisions\.
-+ Optionally, to view details for Amazon S3 application revisions only, a prefix string to limit the search to Amazon S3 application revisions\. \(If not specified, AWS CodeDeploy will list all matching Amazon S3 application revisions\.\)
++ Optionally, to view details for Amazon S3 application revisions only, a prefix string to limit the search to Amazon S3 application revisions\. \(If not specified, CodeDeploy will list all matching Amazon S3 application revisions\.\)
-+ Optionally, whether to list revision details based on whether each revision is the target revision of a deployment group\. \(If not specified, AWS CodeDeploy will list all matching revisions\.\)
++ Optionally, whether to list revision details based on whether each revision is the target revision of a deployment group\. \(If not specified, CodeDeploy will list all matching revisions\.\)
-+ Optionally, the column name and order by which to sort the list of revision details\. \(If not specified, AWS CodeDeploy will list results in an arbitrary order\.\)
++ Optionally, the column name and order by which to sort the list of revision details\. \(If not specified, CodeDeploy will list results in an arbitrary order\.\)

 You can list all revisions or only those revisions stored in Amazon S3\.
 You cannot list only those revisions stored in GitHub\.